Best Dirt Bikes For Short Riders (Low Seat Heights)

 This post may contain affiliate links.
 That means if you click and buy, we may receive a small commission (at zero cost to you).
 Please see our full disclosure policy for details.

 Are you a short rider looking for the best dirt bike for short riders that’s both powerful and comfortable?
 Good news—there are several dirt bikes with low seat height designed just for you.
 We’ve rounded up the best dirt bike options across popular brands like Honda, Yamaha, Suzuki, Kawasaki, and KTM.
-These smaller bikes are lightweight, agile, and offer great performance on any off road terrain.
+These smaller bikes are lightweight, agile, and offer great performance on any off-road terrain.
+Dirtbikes have much higher ground clearance and more suspension travel than street bikes, resulting in taller seat heights.

 Whether you’re new to riding or an experienced rider seeking a better fit, here are the 7 best dirt bikes for short riders that balance height of seat, engine displacement, and riding style—without creating an overwhelming and miserable experience.